 Its baroque ornamentation is surprising inside.

+I recommend!!!
 Very interesting, pleasantly surprised!

 Very nice, beautiful images, many works of art, it is always open except on Mondays